KimRebamba/carriemart/README.md

 ## Features

-- Customer storefront with product browsing, filtering, and search
+- Customer side for product browsing, filtering, and search
 - Product detail pages with images, pricing, and ratings
 - Shopping cart, checkout flow, vouchers, and order history
 - Product reviews and returns management